 - Attention Undergraduate Students: Please contact Undergraduate Student Legal Aid for assistance.

-- Consultations are currently conducted via phone, email, or Zoom.
+- Consultations are conducted via phone, email, or Zoom.
 If you request a Zoom appointment, we will send you the link a few minutes before your scheduled time.

 - Confidentiality: Your discussions with our attorney and other staff are protected by attorney/client privilege.
 We will not discuss your case with your parents, friends, spouses, or the University of Maryland without your written consent.